Note

 Template deployment

-Organizations can choose to deploy this policy using the steps outlined below or using the Conditional Access templates.
+Organizations can deploy this policy by following the steps outlined below or by using the Conditional Access templates.

 Create a Conditional Access policy